bseaver/pig-dice/README.md

 Copyright (c) 2017 **_Benjamin T. Seaver & Philip Putnam_**

 ## Specifications

+### Phase 2: Improve UI for 2 player game

+* Top header goes into well
+* Play board is one row with 2 columns
+* First Column is divided in two rows
+* First row is Need To Know (NTK)
+* Second row is game play buttons
+* First row in NTK Section is alert window
+* Second row in NTK is table with 2 columns round total and round count
+* Second column on game board is player statistics
+* Player stats consist of a table of player rankings

+### Phase 1: Build up back end with minimal UI

 |  Behavior | Input | Output |
 | --------------|-------|--------|